nathanlct/nocturne-local/README.md

 Resetting simulation.
 ```

-Python tests can also be ran from `nocturne/tests`.
+Python tests can be ran with `pytest`.

 ## Constructing the dataset

 At the moment for FAIR researchers the dataset is available on the cluster so no need to do anything.

 ## C++ build instructions

-To build the C++ library independently of the Python one, run the following:
+If you want to build the C++ library independently of the Python one, run the following:

 ```bash
 cd nocturne/cpp